About Us

 Knowledge is co-created.

 Knowledge isn't given or received.
-It's actively exchanged as playworkers, families, and the land come together.
+It's actively exchanged as playworkers, families, and our living environment come together.
 Children are protagonists in their own learning journeys.
 No two circles are ever alike because every cohort, every season, every child is distinct.

 Our Philosophy